Skip to main content

 How Often Should We Run A Background Check?

-We’ve already established that a backgrond check is essential, just not the entire solution, but in consideration of how often these should be run there is no perfect answer.
+We’ve already established that a background check is essential, just not the entire solution, but in consideration of how often these should be run there is no perfect answer.
 The more training and screening programs you have, likely the lesser amount of times you need to consider ongoing background checks however the generally recommended frequency is three to five years.